hd9/aspnet-microservices/README.md

 intuitive guide for those starting in this area.

-Please, **don't use this project in production** as its objective is be a simple reference for those building microservices in .NET.
-However, this project can be a good fork candidate for those looking for a base setup.
-Check the [Areas of improvement](https://github.com/hd9/aspnet-microservices#areas-for-improvement) section for more details on open and pending fields.
+Please, **don't use this project in production** as its objective is be a simple starting point for those building microservices in .NET.
+However, this project can be a good fork candidate for those looking for a simple setup to get started quickly.
+Check the [Areas of improvement](https://github.com/hd9/aspnet-microservices#areas-for-improvement) section for more details on what could be improved.

 If you want a project containing all the design patterns in a single solution, please check [Microsoft's eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers).